sukhveer12/Arduino-Firefighting-Robot/README.md

 Digital Pin 9 | Output | Right Servo Control

 The code can be compiled and download to the Arduino Uno board using the (Arduino IDE)[https://www.arduino.cc/en/main/software].

+## Video Demonstration
+The following link is a live demo of the robot navigating a simple maze with a lit candle inside.